-A team of approximate 4500 passionate & motivated individuals drive Nandan DenimLimited.
+A team of around 3000 passionate & motivated individuals drive Nandan DenimLimited.
 Your Company has taken various initiatives to engage the employees using digitaland technology platforms.

 The industrial relations during the year under review continued to be cordial.
 TheDirectors place on record their sincere appreciation for the services rendered byemployees at all levels.